CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/songtrack/songtrack.md

 You can also move the key (except for the first key) by dragging it left or right (hold down the left mouse button and move it) or by specifying the position directly in the Key Properties.

-\* You can set different key signatures for each song track.
+\* **By default, all tracks share the common key signature.** By turning off "Common Key Signatures" in the Song menu, you can set different key signatures for each song track.
+The "Common Key Signatures" setting is saved for each project.

 ## Dynamic Mark Setting